ekala-project/eka/STYLE_GUIDE.md

 ### Other Items

-All other top-level items—including modules, constants, types, traits, and functions—must be sorted alphabetically by their identifier.
+All other top-level items—including modules, constants, traits, and functions—must be sorted alphabetically by their identifier.

+Types (`struct`, `enum`, and `type` aliases) must be sorted as a single, interlaced group, alphabetically by their identifier.

 ### Visibility